 Reasons for the failure were thought to be that it was very difficult to demonstrate the same degree of technical reproducibility as that for other kinds of industrial inventions relating to machinery, chemistry and electricity and, at the same time, it was difficult to clarify the object and effective scope of the claim.
-Another main reason for the failure was thought to be that the pervading influential opinion of the time, at least into the 1970's among scholars in Europe and, in particular, Germany, that the reproducibility of the biological invention's propagation process unless the reproducibility of the biological invention's breeding process'') (see Fig. 1).
+Another main reason for the failure was thought to be that the pervading influential opinion of the time, at least into the 1970's among scholars in Europe and, in particular, Germany, that the reproducibility requirement of a biological invention could not be met simply by the reproducibility of the biological invention's propagation process unless the reproducibility of the biological invention's breeding process was demonstrated (hereinafter referred to as the doctrine of "reproducibility by breeding process") (see Fig. 1).
 Another opinion, voiced by a German scholar and others, stated that although reproducibility by processes generating non-living matters, which corresponds to reproducibility by breeding process for living organisms, may be mandatory in the case of non-living matters if they are to be admitted as inventions of technical and industrial utility, the same requirements should not be imposed on biological inventions.
 That is, a patent should be granted to biological inventions as long as the reproducibility of the biological invention's propagation process was demonstrated (hereinafter referred to as the doctrine of "reproducibility by propagation process").